ABC-iRobotics/Comprehensive_Revirew_of_Calibration_Techniques_for_Serial_Link_Manipulators/README.md

 ```bash
 python3 extractor.py
 ```
-During the runtime, all of the citation number must be manually added, for the corresponding papers.
-For this use the PDF.
+During the runtime, all of the citation number must be manually typed into the terminal (after that type "enter"), for the corresponding papers.

 - Run the diagram or the table python script corresponding to your needs:
 ```bash